Ippolito II d'Este: Biography

 Ippolito was born in Ferrara, Italy, the second son of Duke Alfonso I d'Este and Lucrezia Borgia.
 His elder brother, Ercole II d'Este, succeeded his father as Duke of Ferrara in 1534.
 Through their mother, Ippolito and Ercole were grandsons of Pope Alexander VI.
 Ippolito himself is named after his uncle, Cardinal Ippolito d'Este.

-In 1519, at the age of 10, he inherited the archbishopric of Milan from his uncle.
-This was the first of a long list of ecclesiastical benefices which Ippolito was given over time, the revenue from which was his main source of income.
+In 1519, at the age of 10, he was granted the archbishopric of Milan in succession to his uncle, by Pope Leo X. This was the first of a long list of ecclesiastical benefices which Ippolito was given over time, the revenue from which was his main source of income.
 In addition to Milan, at the end of his life, Ippolito also held the benefices of the sees/abbeys of Bondeno, Chaalis (1540–1572), Jumieges in Normandy, Lyon, Narbonne, and Saint-Médard in Soissons.

 Ippolito d'Este was created Cardinal of Santa Maria in Aquiro by Pope Paul III in the consistory on 20 December 1538.
 He was ordained a priest in 1564.

 Patronage of the arts

-Coat of Arms of Cardinal Ippolito II d'Este.

 A lover of luxuries and magnificence, he overhauled the Palazzo San Francesco in Ferrara before his first appointment to the French court.
 After his elevation to the College of Cardinals in 1538, he refurbished the palace of his cousin, Cardinal Ercole Gonzaga, which he rented as his cardinalatial residence in Rome.
 He had the Villa d'Este built in Tivoli by Mannerist architect Pirro Ligorio, to match the other palaces he was building in Rome.
 To decorate his villa, he had much of the marbles and statues taken from the nearby ancient Hadrian's Villa, as a result of which the latter is devoid of most of its original features.

 Ippolito d'Este also helped to sponsor the career of the composer Palestrina.

 Statesman

 At the time of his elevation to Cardinal, he was the Ferrarese ambassador to the French court, whose interests he was to see to personally as Cardinal-Protector of France from 1549, in the reign of Henry II.
 In 1550, he was governor of the French-controlled territory Tivoli.
 Such was the strength of his relationship with the French court that he was the French candidate in the conclave which elected Pope Julius III, Paul III's successor.

 After this defeat, he mostly abandoned active ecclesiastical politics, although he continued to visit Rome and, in fact, eventually died in Rome after a short illness.
 He was buried in Tivoli's church of Santa Maria Maggiore, next to his villa.

 A significant number of Ippolito's letters and account books from his household have survived.
 This collection, including more than 2,000 letters and over 200 account books, is housed in the archives in Modena, a hereditary seat of the Este family.
-These materials form the basis for Mary Hollingsworth's book, The Cardinal's Hat: Money, Ambition, and Everyday Life in the Court of a Borgia Prince, a social history of Ippolito d'Este and his times.
+These materials form the basis for Mary Hollingsworth's book, The Cardinal's Hat (2004), a social history of Ippolito d'Este and his times.